beebls/react-3d-icons/readme.md

 ## Icons

-The npm package comes pre-configured will all of the icons from [simpleicons.org](https://simpleicons.org/)
+The npm package comes pre-configured with all of the icons from [simpleicons.org](https://simpleicons.org/)
 The names are lowercase, without spaces, and numbers (and periods) have been converted to words.
 (Ex: Twitter -> twitter, Google Maps -> googlemaps, About.me -> aboutdotme, 1Password -> onepassword)